LATEST NEWS

 Photo by Debora Francis

 Gramercy Arms is a revolving New York-based collective of musicians and artists.
-Led by Dave Derby (The Dambuilders/Lloyd Cole), the group’s third album, Deleted Scene, is scheduled to be released on Magic Door Records in early 2023.
+Masterminded by Dave Derby (The Dambuilders/Lloyd Cole), the group’s third album, Deleted Scene, is scheduled to be released on Magic Door Records in early 2023.

 Inspired by the artistic heyday of ‘70s and ‘80s-era New York City, Gramercy Arms makes addictive indie pop; gorgeous hook-laden melodies filled with lyrics that will have you floating back in time, remembering your favorite mistake.